Mycobacteroides chelonae

 Mycobacteroides chelonae (formerly Mycobacterium chelonae) is a species of bacteria from the phylum Actinomycetota belonging to the genus Mycobacteroides.
-Mycobacteroides chelonae is a rapidly growing mycobacterium that is found all throughout the environment, including sewage and tap water.
-It can occasionally cause opportunistic infections of humans.
+Mycobacteroides chelonae is a rapidly growing aerobic bacteria that is found all throughout the environment, including within sewage and tap water.
+An opportunistic pathogen of vertebrates, it can cause actinomycetoma-like skin and soft tissue infections of humans and is also a leading cause of piscine tuberculosis.